Any (webshop)

 }'

-The available ressources are:
+The available objects are:

 One of Clerk’s primary differentiators is that there’s no learning period, since we can utilize all existing orders from day one to understand current customer behavior.

-Data feed #
+Data Feeds #

 In addition to using the CRUD API, it’s highly recommended to add a backup sync method.
 After all, many things can go wrong with API calls.

 For example, your price server might crash, or a product attribute might contain an error that causes several calls to fail.
-To avoid these issues, consider using a Data Feed as a daily backup for your CRUD calls.
+To avoid these issues, consider using one or more Data Feeds as a daily backup for your CRUD calls.

-The feed is a JSON file containing the current state of a webshop’s catalog.
 Any data available in the feed when it is loaded will be what Clerk works with, except for orders, which are logged and do not need to be included in the feed after the first import.
-Using the data feed is also a great way to preload Clerk with orders.

 {